rust-lang/blog.rust-lang.org/posts/2024-06-20-types-team-update.md

 to fully remove the existing implementation by the end of 2025.
 This switch will fix multiple unsound issues by itself and will unblock a significant amount of future work.
-It will generally cleanup many rough edges of the type system, such as associated types in binders.
+It will generally cleanup many rough edges of the type system, such as associated types in higher-ranked types.
 There are many unsound issues which can only be fixed once we exclusively use the new implementation.

 ### `a-mir-formality`